Best Umbrella Stroller 2021

 The products we considered range in size from 8.6 to just over 19 lbs.
 This is a large range.
 Ten plus extra pounds can be a lot of weight, and if you are carrying a child or other items in addition to the stroller, it could be a deal-breaker.
-If the stroller is not small enough it doesn't fill the need, if it is too small, it may not be convenient.
+If the stroller is not small enough, it doesn't fill the need; if it is too small, it may not be convenient.
 Much like Goldilocks and the three bears, the real issue is finding the model that is just the right size for you.

 How Many Wheels?

 One thing most of the strollers in this category have in common is the dual front wheels design.
 This design has two front wheels on each front leg.
 Most of the models that share this design performed poorly in our maneuverability tests.
-The dual front wheel design has trouble with changes in terrain, veering off-course for random bumps, and getting stuck in deeper gravel or grass.
+The dual front wheel design has trouble with terrain changes, veering off-course for random bumps, and getting stuck in deeper gravel or grass.
 The products that performed the best in maneuverability did not have this design, so we are at a loss as to why it seems to be so common.

-Interestingly enough, several strollers in our review did not have the dual front design, instead, they have single wheels on each leg.
+Interestingly enough, several strollers in our review did not have the dual front design; instead, they have single wheels on each leg.
 A clear indication that the dual wheel design is one you should think twice about.

 The BabyZen Yoyo+, Editors' Choice winner, has only two wheels and rolled better than most of the competition.
-In the top products only the Britax B-Lively and the Baby Jogger City Mini 2 sport the dual wheel design on the front, but they have a trike design instead of two legs in front they only have one.
+In the top products, only the Britax B-Lively and the Baby Jogger City Mini 2 sport the dual wheel design on the front, but they have a trike design instead of two legs in front, they only have one.
 This helps them manage smaller spaces easier and improves their overall maneuverability.
 In general, it appears as though performance increases when the number of wheels decreases.
 While it may not be true of each model, it is true for this kind of gear as a whole, so it is worth some consideration when looking at options.

 The single-action brakes of the BabyZen Yoyo+ are the easiest brakes to use, and the double-action brakes of Kolcraft Cloud Plus (above) are one of the most difficult to use in our tests.

-In general, the strollers that have a single action are the easiest to use.
+In general, strollers that have a single action are the easiest to use.
 Models that require setting two different pedals, or double action, might suffer from user error over time, as parents become complacent and fail to engage both brakes.
-The products that have one pedal to engage and one to disengage, sometimes with a color code or illustration to differentiate one from the other, are simpler and easier to use.
+The products with one pedal to engage and one to disengage, sometimes with a color code or illustration to differentiate one from the other, are simpler and easier to use.